Campos Novos Dam

 The Campos Novos Dam (also known as Barragem de Campos Novos locally) is a hydroelectric dam in the Santa Catarina state in southern Brazil.
 In 2006, at 200 m dam height, it was regarded as the third highest dam of this type (concrete-faced rock fill dam or CFRD) in the world, but, in June 2006, the water which it held back ran out following a break in the dam wall.

-Built at a cost of $671 million USD, it is located on the Canoas River, Brazil.
+Built at a cost of US$671 million, it is located on the Canoas River, Brazil.
 It is part of a hydro-electric complex intended to provide 880 MW.
 A second dam is below this one, and together they can hold a little more than 2 cubic kilometers of water.

 Ownership and construction

 Campos Novos' 35 years build and operate concession was awarded in 1998.
 It is owned by Campos Novos Energia S.A. ("Enercan"), a consortium made up of Brazilian power company CPFL Energia (formerly Companhia Paulista de Força e Luz) with 48.7%, Brazilian aluminum maker Companhia Brasileira de Aluminio (CBA) with 22.7%, metallurgy company Companhia Niquel Tocantins (CNT) with 20%, state-controlled companies Companhia Estadual de Energia Elétrica (CEEE) with 6.5% and Centrais Elétricas de Santa Catarina S.A. ("Celesc") with 2%.

 The dam builder was a consortium led by Brazilian construction company Camargo Corrêa and engineering consultants Engevix.
 Funding is by the Inter-American Development Bank and state-owned Brazilian Development Bank.